Why Fruits and Vegetables Turn Brown

 Another method is to place the fruit in water that has had lemon juice or cider vinegar added to make it acidulated.
 The squeezed lemon can also be cut into slices and added to help acidulate the water.
 Juice from other citrus fruit can also be used, such as limes, oranges and grapefruit.
 Use approximately 1/4 cup lemon juice to 1 quart of cold water.

-The lemon juice in the water with help reduce the pH on the surface of the fruit and the water will reduce the amount of oxygen the fruit is exposed to.
+The lemon juice in the water will help reduce the pH on the surface of the fruit and the water will reduce the amount of oxygen the fruit is exposed to.

 Do not over soak fruit.
 Do not allow fruit such as apples to soak for more than 15 minutes and bananas should soak for no more than 3 to 5 minutes.
 Drain and pat dry before using.